alaudet/raspi-sump/docs/install.md

 To install for Python2 simply use pip instead of pip3 and for packages install with apt-get python-<package name> instead of python3-<package name>

+If using the older Raspbian Wheezy release I recommend you stick with the Python 2 install to avoid having to install Matplotlib with pip instead of apt-get.
+However it will still work under Wheezy with a pip installed version of Python3 matplolib.

 Install Dependencies
 ====================

-1) Check to ensure that Python3 is installed on Raspbian Linux.
+1) Check to ensure that Python3 is installed on Raspbian Linux (Jessie).

     python3

 You should see the interpreter open and the version of Python3.
 Raspbian Wheezy uses Version 3.2 and Jessie uses 3.4 at the time of this writing.
+If you are running Wheezy I recommend installing the Python2 version of Raspi-Sump.

 To exit the interpreter;